Matrix product operator symmetries and intertwiners in string-nets with domain walls: Introduction

 \section{Introduction}

-A large class of spin systems exhibiting topological order can be constructed using the string-net condensation mechanism introduced by Levin and Wen \cite{levin2005string}, leading to the string-net models which are classified by the data of a unitary fusion category (UFC) $\mc{D}$.
+A large class of (2+1)D spin systems exhibiting topological order can be constructed using the string-net condensation mechanism introduced by Levin and Wen \cite{levin2005string}, leading to the string-net models which are classified by the data of a unitary fusion category (UFC) $\mc{D}$.
 Tensor network descriptions for string-net states have been obtained in \cite{gu2009tensor,buerschaper2009explicit,williamson2017symmetry} as PEPS wave functions.
 The fact that these PEPS wave functions exhibit non-trivial topological order can be related to local properties of the PEPS tensors in that they must exhibit non-trivial MPO symmetries \cite{csahinouglu2014characterizing}.
 The set of MPO symmetries is finite and closed under multiplication, and their properties can be described by the data of a UFC $\mc{C}$ \cite{bultinck2017anyons,williamson2017symmetry}.
 Such MPO symmetries can then be used to construct the different ground states of the string-net model on a torus, as well as its anyonic excitations through an explicit construction of the Ocneanu tube algebra elements which form a basis for $Z(\mc{C})$, the monoidal center of $\mc{C}$.
+Recently, these constructions have also been related to subfactor theory concepts \cite{kawahigashi2020remark}.

 The main question we want to answer in this work is the following: given some string-net model $\mc{D}$, what are its possible PEPS representations and the corresponding MPO symmetries?
 We will show that the various consistency equations regarding the presence of MPO symmetries $\mc{C}$ in a given PEPS representation of a string-net $\mc{D}$ amount to the various pentagon equations in a $(\mc{C},\mc{D})$-bimodule category $\mc{M}$, and that explicit representations of these tensors can be obtained using the associators of this bimodule category.
 In this way, we provide a framework that allows for a unified treatment and generalisation of known PEPS representations for quantum doubles, twisted quantum doubles and string-nets, and hence provides an important step into the realisation of a general ``fundamental theorem'' of PEPS \cite{molnar2018normal}.